 I wanted to create a company that [value proposition; the “how” you identified]

 Thanks for listening and do you have any questions?
-Here’s my card/linked in
+Here’s my business card and LinkedIn.

 Hi!
 My name is Steve Jobs and I am the founder of Apple.
 I believe that computers are the tools of the future because of their capability as an external memory bank.
 Unfortunately, the models on the market are super expensive and impractical to use.

-I created Apple with the goal to challenge that status quo.
+I created Apple to challenge that status quo.
 We want to empower people with this powerful tool of innovation and bring personal computers to the public.
 We are focused on designing our computers with the user’s experience in mind and making sure our products look amazing.